dwarmstrong/homebin/README.rst

 **homebin**
 ===========

-Some helper scripts I wrote and store in **$HOME/bin**.
-Most rely on `Library.sh <https://github.com/vonbrownie/homebin/blob/master/Library.sh>`_ being present to run.
+Some helper scripts and programming experiments I create and store in **$HOME/bin**.

 Scripts
 =======